gabesoft/rfresh/README.md

 ## Client setup ##

-Either add a script tag like the one below to the html page.
+Load the rfresh client by inserting a script tag like the one below to the html page.

 ``` html
 <script type="text/javascript" src="http://localhost:8003/rfresh-client.js"></script>
 ```

-Or use greasemonkey or tampermonkey with a script like [this](https://github.com/gabesoft/rfresh/blob/master/scripts/rfresh.user.js) one.
+Or load the rfresh client via greasemonkey or tampermonkey with a script like [this](https://github.com/gabesoft/rfresh/blob/master/scripts/rfresh.user.js) one.